Teeth Whitening Hacks: Home Remedies to Whiten Your Teeth

 Strawberries are a sweet treat for many fruit lovers, but strawberries aren’t just tasty, they’re great for teeth whitening too!
 To get the benefits of strawberries, take one or two and mash them up in a small bowl.
 Apply the mashed berries to your teeth for 2-3 minutes and then rinse your mouth or brush your teeth.
 Strawberries have two key qualities that help whiten your teeth.
-First, they are a natural source of malic acid, which is one of the main ingredients in whitening toothpastes.
+First, they are a natural source of malic acid, which is one of the main ingredients in whitening toothpaste.
 Second, they contain natural fiber, which is good for cleaning and cleansing yellow teeth.
 The fiber also helps to kill bacteria in the mouth.

 3. Teeth whitening hacks: Oil Pulling

 Oil pulling is an ancient Indian remedy for maintaining good oral health.
 The process is simple and relatively inexpensive.
 To oil pull, simply take one teaspoon of pure oil such as coconut oil and swish it around in your mouth as if you were rinsing your mouth out.
 Don’t spit the oil out though.
 Instead, swish it around, gargle it, and push and pull it through the space between your teeth for 15 minutes.
 Then, spit the oil out, rinse your mouth thoroughly, and drink two glasses of plain water.
 Oil pulling works by combining the oil with saliva and creating a white liquid.
-The swishing movements required for oil pulling activate enzymes, and the enzymes draw toxins out of the blood stream.
-As you continue to swish the oil, it draws toxins out of your mouth and teeth, making the oil toxic, which is why you spit it out afterwards instead of swallowing!
+The swishing movements required for oil pulling activate enzymes, and the enzymes draw toxins out of the bloodstream.
+As you continue to swish the oil, it draws toxins out of your mouth and teeth, making the oil toxic, which is why you spit it out afterward instead of swallowing!